This is a one-stop resource to help you learn to backpack, or backpack better. It:

 I cannot put it more simply:

-A backpacker should have the gear, supplies, and skills that are appropriate for their objective and the conditions.
+A backpacker needs the gear, supplies, and skills that are appropriate for their objective and the conditions.

 This statement has five distinct elements — each one is underlined — and the remainder of this page will address them, plus a few other topics.